 We assessed our research collaboration with Kyorin in accordance with Topic 606 and concluded that Kyorin is a customer.
 We identified the following performance obligations under the Kyorin Agreement: 1) the license of ATYR1923 for ILDs in Japan; and 2) free clinical trial material for Kyorin's Phase 1 clinical trial.
 The \$8.0 million upfront payment received from Kyorin is non-refundable and non-creditable and is considered fixed consideration.
 We determined that the relative stand-alone selling price was \$7.9 million when the license was delivered to Kyorin in January 2020.
-We determined that the relative standalone selling price for the free clinical trial material to be provided by us to Kyorin was \$0.1 million, using the "expected cost plus a margin" approach.
-As of March 31, 2020, we recognized \$7.9 million as license revenue under the Kyorin Agreement.
-We expect to recognize \$0.1 million in revenue for the free clinical trial material upon delivery to Kyorin.
+We determined that the relative standalone selling price was \$0.1 million for the free clinical trial material delivered to Kyorin in June 2020, using the "expected cost plus a margin" approach.
+For the three months and six months ended June 30, 2020, we recognized \$0.1 million and \$8.0 million as license revenue under the Kyorin Agreement.